NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5Y is a side switch throw
 - 2Y is a new throw that bounces the opponent
 - Air Throw added
+- 5X has:
-- 5X has an improved launch angle to stop resetting the combo against high up opponents; requires 75% meter, but costs 100%; three less frames of super freeze; hitbox starts and ends one frame later; elbow hitbox smaller
+  - An improved launch angle to stop resetting the combo against high up opponents
+  - Requires 75% meter, but costs 100%
+  - One less super freeze frame
+  - Hitbox starts and ends one frame later
+  - Elbow hitbox smaller
 - 2X starts moving five frames sooner in super freeze and has an extended activator hitbox
-- 6X is a command grab that puts down into an untechable, unsubbable state; immune to highs and mids frames 1-9 after super freeze then immune to highs until after the hitbox disappears; requires and costs 75%l does 10+30 damage
+- 4X is a command grab that puts down into an untechable, unsubbable state
+  - Immune to highs and mids frames 1-9 after super freeze then immune to highs until after the hitbox disappears
+  - Requires and costs 75%
+  - 10+30 damage
 - GRKnJ appears slightly further behind the opponent

 #### Cosmetic